FIG Program for 2020/2021 is cancelled due to Covid-19 pandemic, stay tuned for more information

 In order to successfully apply for the Fellows in Government Program (FIG), a student must:

 - Fill out and submit an application by the deadline: Friday, May 1, 2020,

 - Accept the Fellows in Government Commitment Contract, and

-In addition, applicants must be 8th graders that live in the 58th State Assembly District for the 2019-2020 academic year.
-And they must also be in possession of at least a 2.5 un-weighted GPA.
+In addition, applicants must be incoming 8th graders that live in the 58th State Assembly District for the 2020-2021 academic year.

 Our goal is to select a few accomplished students who have both the desire and dedication required to better their communities and their lives through this program.